portable antennas

 -

-adjust frequency slightly;
+adjust the design frequency slightly

 -